 - Brown rice syrup (1 tablespoon = 55 calories)

 - Real fruit jam (varies depending on fruit)

 1. Raw Honey

-Raw honey is a true superfood and one of my favorite natural sweeteners.
+Raw honey is a true superfood and one of the best natural sweeteners.
 It’s packed with enzymes, antioxidants, iron, zinc, potassium, calcium, phosphorous, vitamin B6, riboflavin and niacin.
 Together, these essential nutrients help to neutralize free radicals while promoting the growth of healthy bacteria in the digestive tract.

 One tablespoon of raw honey has 64 calories and has less impact on glycemic load than a single banana.
 It’s important to note that these are the benefits of raw honey.
-Once honey has been pasteurized, it loses the many of the health benefits that raw honey brings to the table.
+Once pasteurized, honey loses many of the health benefits raw honey brings to the table.

 Look for local raw honey at farmer markets and directly from local beekeepers.
 The darker the honey, the richer the flavor and the greater the health benefits.